2008—The Dow loses 7.8 percent of its value in its 2nd worst day ever.

 1959—A nuke-laden B-52 and a fuel-laden KC-135 collide over Kentucky, but America’s luck holds.

-1923—The Senate begins investigating Albert Fall, the suddenly-prosperous Interior Secretary.
-Fall, a Republican, leased the Navy’s Teapot Dome oilfield to a friend.
+1923—The Senate begins investigating Albert Fall, the Republican Interior Secretary who suddenly became prosperous after leasing the Navy’s Teapot Dome oilfield to a friend.

 1910—Melvin Vaniman, aboard the airship America, transmits the first in-flight radio message: “Roy, come and get this goddamn cat.”